gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 This following section might be labouring the point a bit to most of those reading this - but it is crucial to understanding the pros and cons of what follows.

 Lets remind ourselves about the difference between energy and power.
 Energy is "the ability to do work" and is normally measured in Joules, J. Now for our purposes here we're only really looking at a heating system for humans to be comfortable, and heat is a byproduct of storing energy in matter.
 In theory we could build a system to "do work" (e.g. turn into mechanical motion) as our heat energy is lost from our house, but that would be quite hard for not much gain.
-Indecently a heat pump is the embodiment of the reverse of this concept, where work is inputted (via and electrical pump) to move heat from a colder area into a hotter area.
+Incidentally a heat pump is the embodiment of the reverse of this concept, where work is inputted (via an electrical pump) to move heat from a colder area into a hotter area.

 Power is the rate of energy transfer.
 So if I deliver 10kJ of energy in 5s, the power delivery (if we assume it is constant):
-$$ P = \frac{E}{t} $$

-$$ P = \frac{10kJ}{5s} = 2 kW $$
+$$ P = \frac{E}{t} = \frac{10kJ}{5s} = 2 kW $$

 And we use the unit W, Watts to denote power.
 Also, just to confuse people, in heating and power generation the unit kWh is often used for energy.
-So what is happening here is a Joule is being divided by seconds to get Watts, then multiplied by hours to cancel out that division, but not going back to Joules!
+So what's happening here is a Joule is being divided by seconds to get Watts, then multiplied by hours to cancel out that division, but not going back to Joules!

 $$ 1kWh = 1kW \times 1h =\frac {1kJ}{1\cancel{s}} \times 3600 \cancel{s} = 3600kJ $$